-The PETRONAS Board of Directors acknowledges its responsibility in ensuring the integrity of this Integrated Report which in the Board's opinion, addresses the Group's ability to create value and fairly presents the Group's integrated performance.
+The PETRONAS Board of Directors recognises its duty to uphold the integrity of this Integrated Report.
+In the Board's view, the report reflects the Group's capacity to create value and fairly represents its integrated performance.

-To the best of our knowledge, this report has been prepared in accordance with the International Integrated Reporting Council <IR> Framework.
+To the best of our knowledge, this report has been prepared in accordance with the International Integrated Reporting <IR> Framework.